Key Takeaways

 She adds, “The rapid progress of urbanization played a vital role in the development of these traditional fermented soy products.
 Furthermore, certain fermented products, such as tempeh and natto, are already readily accessible in the global food market.”

-Unlike the Lactobacillus bacteria, which are often responsible for the sour and cultured notes familiar with fermented foods, many of these ingredients, like miso and doenjang, utilize combinations of other fungi and bacterial microflora to produce their characteristic umami tastes.
+Unlike the Lactobacillus bacteria often responsible for sour and cultured notes in fermented foods, many of these ingredients use more diverse microflora.
+Miso and doenjang, for example, rely on combinations of fungi and bacteria to produce their characteristic umami tastes.

 Both fermented soybean pastes, Doenjang (Korean) and particularly Miso (Japanese), have gained global popularity for their deep umami taste, complex flavor profiles, and nutritional benefits.